neopragma/sociabletests/java-exploration.md

 The twist is the ```withInputRecords()``` method in both ```StubbedReader``` classes.
 To mimic the behavior of the "real" BufferedReader, that method adds header lines to the input record array that look like the header lines from the ```weather.dat``` and ```football.dat``` files.

 That part of the code must differ between the Weather and Football solutions; but I'm loathe to start changing that code until I have a clean test run for the existing code.
 Alternatively, we could shift the burden of supplying the fake header records to test methods, and omit that logic from ```StubbedReader```.
 That would simplify the extraction, but complicate the test suite and invite errors in test case setup.

-In my opinion, this problem is a direct result of using the Nullables approach to avoid mocks.
-In the version that uses mocks, none of this code exists.
-I can only imagine how this kind of problem would mushroom in a "real" code base consisting of more than two components and a couple of helpers.
-The practical effect on most "average" programmers is likely to be that they just don't refactor.

-As a quick workaround, I changed the name of the ```StubbedReader``` class in ```WeatherDataImpl``` to ```StubbedReader2```.
-That isn't a very good name, but it will soon go away.

-Extracting a single ```StubbedReader``` class is straightforward and doesn't require any changes to test code.
-But this will be more than "just" a refactoring, because I need to support the fake header records for the two input file formats.

 The code in ```WeatherDataImpl``` and ```FootballDataImpl``` that uses the ```StubbedReader``` instances will have to pass the appropriate fake header records to those instances.
 Then, the logic in the ```StubbedReader``` will have to change slightly to handle the fake header records.